dakotacsk/PIE_ShortestPathFindingVisualization/website/docs/project/meche.md

 - **Description**: Provide an overview of the mechanical components, including key design features and specifications.
 - **CAD Renderings**:
   - Insert CAD images or renderings here (or link to `assets` if applicable).

-### Electrical Design

-- **Circuit Diagrams**:
-  - Include circuit diagrams or schematics here (even rough hand-drawn versions are fine).
-- **Component List**:
-  - Provide a list of electrical components used and their roles.

 ### Analysis